Annie Russell: Career

 In 1887, Annie Russell earned the title role in the play Elaine by George Parsons Lathrop and Harry Edwards, a play later adopted by Mr. Palmer's company.
 Also in 1887, she played the role of Sylvia in an adaptation of L'Monde ou l'on ennuie originally by Édouard Pailleron.

 After a brief illness, Russell returned to the Madison Square Theatre company on a tour to San Francisco in 1888 in Partners.
 She continued to appear in more plays afterward including Captain Swift in 1889.
 This was her last role before an extended illness in 1890.

 Russell remained with Mr. Palmer's company at the Madison Square Theatre until 1894, upon joining Charles Frohman's company, Empire Stock.
 She returned to the stage in 1894, playing the lead female part in The New Woman.
 She reprised her role in Esmerelda in 1894 as well.
-By 1895, Annie Russell appeared in an increasing number of plays.
+By 1895, Annie Russell appeared in an increasing number of plays; including Ambition (1895) at the Fifth Avenue Theatre with Nat Goodwin.
 She performed in a new one-act play called Lethe.
 Later that year, she appeared in a prelude to Romeo and Juliet called Romeo's First Love and in The Gilded Fool, which earned Russell more critical acclaim.
 Towards the end of the year, she took a new role in Senator and Ingenue as Ruth.